JSyLucero/comp3061-fork/README.md

 Instructions about how the labs are evaluated during the exam will be given at the start of the lab exam.

 ## Assignment
-Pick one topic per student.
+*Pick one topic per student.*

-Topic 1) Viewing WLAN Security Information with Vistumbler Vistumbler can be used to display the security information that is beaconed out from WLANs.
+1. Viewing WLAN Security Information with Vistumbler Vistumbler can be used to display the security information that is beaconed out from WLANs.
 Note that Vistumbler does not allow you to “crack” any WLANs but instead only displays information.
 In this assignment, you will use Vistumbler to view this information.
 This assignment works best when you are in an area in which you can pick up multiple WLAN signals.
 a) What authentication types are listed?
 b) Record the total number of different WLANs that you are able to detect, along with the number of encryption types.
 Which type is most common?
 Which types are most secure and least secure?